JohnDoneth/wooting-rs/README.md

 I currently don't have a Wooting keyboard to make sure the code is behaving correctly.
 Once, I do (by December?), a lot more testing and development will occur.

-If you do already have a Wooting keyboard your help would be much appreciated.
+If you do already have a Wooting keyboard your help would be much appreciated!

 ## Build & Run